koii-network/docs/koii/the-koii-token/add-koii-to-exchange/prioritization-fees.md

 If prioritization fees are not correctly configured in combination with durable nonce transactions, transactions will not be recognized as durable nonce.
 :::

-When using durable nonce transaction with prioritization fees, the first instruction **must** be the `AdvanceNonceAccount` instruction, ahead of any compute budget instructions.
+When using [durable nonce transactions](/koii/the-koii-token/add-koii-to-exchange/durable-tranasction-nonces) with prioritization fees, the first instruction **must** be the `AdvanceNonceAccount` instruction, ahead of any compute budget instructions.